-This module aims to help you explore and gain understanding of the following:
+This module will help you explore and understand:

 What can trigger the urge to offend?